Last update: May 3, 2022

 And the best market is: Sunday Walking Street, a night market which runs every Sunday from about 5 pm to midnight.
 Sunday Walking Street runs on the whole length of Rachadamnoen Road and some streets around it, inside the old town.
 Unlike the daily "Night Bazaar", there is a lot of streetfood to be tried, like pad thai, sushi, and barbequed chicken.
 And perhaps for that reason it is quite popular with Thai tourists.

 The large wooden house under the arrow is the Kiti Panit General Store, a vintage house built in 1880.
 Kitipanit Store was the first general store in Chiang Mai, the old house was renovated in 2019 and is now a large restaurant, serving traditional northern Thai food.
-There are a few more heritage houses along Thapae road, for example the Raming Tea Lodge, but most buildings are modern, concrete structures, built after world war 2.
+There are a few more heritage houses along Thapae road, for example the Raming Tea Lodge, but many heritage houses have been replaced with modern, concrete buildings after world war 2.

 Links on wikipedia and other sources.